Using Extend To Make Tests DRY

 Let's unpack what happened there a little bit.

-the object in the second argument of extend
+Like serialize the object in the second argument of extend contains all of

 the helpers for interacting with that element.
 What's unique about extend